 - Assessment results: Students may be required to complete an assessment prior to enrollment.
 For more information, contact Sauk's Academic Advising Office.

 - Appointment with a Sauk counselor: Students are required to make an appointment with a Sauk counselor to review their academic plans and register for classes.

 Withdrawal from Classes / Refunds

 Students must formally withdraw from classes - failure to attend class does not constitute a withdrawal.
 Beyond the refund period, students wishing to withdraw from a class must file in the Office of Admissions and Records a Program Change form signed by the instructor.
-Students are also encouraged to speak with staff from the Counseling Office and Office of Student Financial Assistance prior to withdrawing from classes.
+Students are also encouraged to speak with staff from the Academic Advising Office and Office of Student Financial Assistance prior to withdrawing from classes.

 Refund Policy for Fall and Spring Terms

 - 100% refund period - through the first week of the term

 - 80% refund period - the second week of the term

 - Less than 16 week Courses:

 - 100% refund period - first day of the class and the following business day